learningtapestry/ocx-loader-toolkit/README.md

 - Name: any name you want
 - Base URL: URL of Canvas instance
 - CLIENT ID and CLIENT_SECRET: get that info from previously generated developer key.

+More details for the Canvas OAuth linking are available [here](./doc/canvas-link.md).

 ## Email Service Setup
 We need to provide envs.
 For local testing it will be: